 End of Support for VMware Shared deployments

 VCF as a Service is based on VMware NSX-T software and is provided at near-identical pricing.
-VCF as a Service multitenant has been available in three regions since October 2023.
+As of December 2024, VCF as a Service multitenant is available in 7 IBM Cloud regions, and more regions are added periodically.

 IBM Cloud offers secure, simple, and cost-effective onboarding and migration options: either self-service or assisted.
 For more information, see Migrating from VMware Shared to VCF as a Service.